 is interpreted analogous to TextureLoadingScale variable, so

-<scale smallest="1" />(default) means that no downscaling actually occurs,
+<scale value="1" />(default) means that no downscaling actually occurs,

 The advantages of downscaling this way: